pip-services/pip-services-docs/content/en/net/commons/convert/float_converter.md

 - **returns**: float - float value or 0 when conversion is not supported.

 #### ToFloatWithDefault
-Converts value into float or returns a given default value when conversion is not possible.
+Converts value into float or returns a given default value when the conversion is not possible.
 See [DoubleConverter.ToDoubleWithDefault](../double_converter/#todoublewithdefault),
 [DoubleConverter.ToNullableDouble](../double_converter/#tonullabledouble)